1. The list in brief

 CPU: Intel or AMD?

-A couple of years ago, the answer to this question would have been undoubtedly Intel.
-But AMD has made a furious comeback with its new Ryzen CPUs, which are delivering great overall performance.
+A few years ago, the answer to this question would have been undoubtedly Intel.
+But AMD has made a furious comeback with its Ryzen CPUs, which are delivering great overall performance.
 Thanks to the architecture in the new Ryzen chips, they're super power-efficient without sacrificing productivity.
 The Ryzen 5000 series CPUs have consistently impressed with its performance versus battery life.

-Still, Intel's 11th Gen chips are nothing to sneeze at.
-Dell has started rolling out more systems with Intel's 11th Gen H-series Tiger Lake chips.
+Still, Intel's 12th and 13th Gen chips are nothing to sneeze at.
+Dell has started rolling out more systems with Intel's 12th and 13th Gen chips and the performance is astounding.

 Battery Life: 4 to 10+ hours